schmidtwmark/qnd/presentations/day1.md

 # Extra Challenges

-- Print the greeting 3 times
+- `console.write` the greeting 3 times
-- Ask a user for their name and their favorite color.
-Print each out 3 times.
+- Ask a user for their name and their favorite color. `console.write` each out 3 times.
-- Print empty lines between each line of output
+- `console.write` empty lines between each line of output
-  - What happens if we pass `""` to `print`?
+  - What happens if we pass `""` to `console.write`?

+---

+# Exit Ticket